Ideas from 20 planters from my neighborhood!

 I know it was purchased like this but the planter just really works in it’s location.
 Plus it’s pretty.
 And, right in the scorching sun.
 So, I’m impressed it keeps looking this good!

-Here is the window box I showed being planted in in previous post.
+Here is the window box I showed being planted in a previous post.
 Isn’t it pretty and full now?
 Ingrid shared her secrets for successful window boxes in this Window Box Planter Tips post.

 Look at the pretty color it adds to the house!

 How smart to have the builder add window boxes when the house was being built!

 A few more to show you!
 I just love looking through my flower pictures in the winter.
 It helps cheer me up then.
 This is a simple petunia arrangement but the trellis adds some height and visual interest.
 I’m planning on doing something similar but am thinking about having a climbing plant in the middle.
 This type of (affiliate link) trellis is not expensive, especially for how much visual interst they give!

 This is so pretty because of its simplicity.
 Plus, I like the little ceramic frog :)!

 Looking for some tips and hints on how to put together beautiful flower planters?
 As I was taking pictures, I was chatting with these green-thumbed people.
 Are you surprised I was chatting?
 Well, you shouldn’t be : ).

 One more pretty planter to look at and then I have provided you with the list of advice given to me by my friends.
 I summarized the advice for you.
 If you follow it, you will have an amazing flower planter too!